rihal-om/rihal-codestacker/BE/README.md

 9. **Case Details API:**

    - Develop an API to return detailed information about a specific case given its ID.
-   - The response should include:
+   - The response should be similar to the provided response sample X :
-     - Case Number, Case Name, Description, Area/City, Created By/At, Case Type, Authorization Level, Number of Assignees, Number of Evidences, Number of Suspects, Number of Victims.
+     - Case Number, Case Name, Description, Area/City, Created By/At, Case Type, Case Level, Authorization Level, Reported By, Number of Assignees, Number of Evidences, Number of Suspects, Number of Victims , Number of Witness.

 10. **Additional Case APIs:**